 A thorough examination will be needed to exactly diagnose the cause of the inflammation or infection.
 The good news: eyelids and orbits often respond well to treatments that can include antibiotics, antihistamines and steroids.
 Over the counter medications may be recommended to relieve the pain.
 Serious cases of cellulitis may require surgery to drain fluids from the eye socket and sinuses.

 If you have been experiencing pain or irritation due to inflammation around or behind the eye, it may be due to an eyelid or orbital infection.
-Dr. Bounama has the knowledge and skills to diagnose the cause of your problem and prescribe the most effective treatment available.
+Berkeley Eye Center has the knowledge and skills to diagnose the cause of your problem and prescribe the most effective treatment available.
 Delaying treatment only makes it the condition worse.
 Call Berkeley Eye Center today to schedule your examination.